 PRINCE2 Agile vs AgilePM differences

-Although these frameworks are different, they are essentially similar in that they are addressing the need to manage projects in today’s world where agile has become mainstream.
+Although these frameworks are different, they are similar because they are addressing the need to manage projects in today’s world where agile has become mainstream.

 They both contain a process/lifecycle, defined roles, products to be delivered and guidance on a variety of tools and techniques.
 Each has an overarching set of principles or values that allows agile to function.